4Al3xG4mesYY/OSINT_Aggregator-AI-summarizer/README.md

 This project is a Python-based Open-Source Intelligence (OSINT) tool designed to automate the collection and processing of cybersecurity news.
 It aggregates articles from multiple sources, including custom Google Alerts and RSS feeds, scrapes the full content of each article, and utilizes the Gemini AI API to generate concise, two-sentence summaries.
 The results are stored in a local SQLite database to prevent duplicates and are compiled into a clean, organized daily intelligence briefing.

-This tool was developed to streamline the threat intelligence workflow, providing a rapid, automated way to stay informed on emerging threats, vulnerabilities, and cyber events.
+A key feature is the "human-in-the-loop" integration with Slack, which allows the tool to de-conflict its automated collection with the work of a human analysis team, preventing duplicate efforts.

 ## Features

 * **Multi-Source Collection:** Gathers intelligence from both Google Alerts (via the Gmail API) and a configurable list of RSS feeds.
-* **Intelligent Scraping:** Employs the `newspaper3k` library to extract clean article text and metadata, with built-in retries and rotating user-agents to handle anti-scraping measures.
+* **Advanced Scraping Engine:**
+    * **Browser Impersonation:** Uses `curl_cffi` to mimic a browser's TLS fingerprint, bypassing advanced anti-bot services like Cloudflare.
+    * **Dynamic Content Handling:** Employs **Selenium** to control a headless Chrome browser, enabling the scraping of JavaScript-heavy websites.
-* **AI-Powered Summarization:** Leverages the Gemini API (`gemini-1.5-flash-latest`) to generate unique, two-sentence summaries of article content, with a graceful fallback to email snippets if scraping or AI fails.
+* **AI-Powered Summarization:** Leverages the Gemini API (`gemini-1.5-flash-latest`) to generate unique, two-sentence summaries of article content.
 * **Data Persistence & Deduplication:** Stores all processed articles in an SQLite database, preventing duplicate entries in the final report.
+* **"Data Healing" Workflow:** A `--retry-fallbacks` mode uses the powerful Selenium scraper to re-process articles that failed during the initial, faster collection run, improving the quality of the dataset over time.
+* **Slack Integration:** Checks a designated Slack channel to see if an article has already been covered by a human analyst.
+If so, it saves the human-written summary and skips automated processing.
-* **Organized Reporting:** Generates a clean `.txt` report with articles grouped by their intelligence source (e.g., "Google Alert: Ransomware", "RSS: Bleeping Computer").
+* **Organized Reporting:** Generates a clean `.txt` report with articles grouped by source and clear indicators for AI-generated vs. Slack-verified summaries.
-* **Resilient & Professional:** Includes robust error handling, API rate-limit management, and secure authentication via OAuth 2.0.

 ## Tech Stack

 * **Programming Language:** Python 3
-* **Key Libraries:**
+* **Key Libraries:** `google-api-python-client`, `requests`, `newspaper3k`, `feedparser`, `curl_cffi`, `selenium`, `slack_sdk`, `sqlite3`
-    * `google-api-python-client`: For interacting with the Gmail API.
-    * `requests`: For synchronous HTTP requests to the Gemini API.
-    * `newspaper3k`: For article scraping and content extraction.
-    * `feedparser`: For parsing RSS feeds.
-    * `BeautifulSoup4` & `lxml`: For HTML parsing.
-    * `nltk`: For natural language processing tasks required by `newspaper3k`.
-    * `sqlite3`: For database storage.
-* **APIs:**
-    * Google Gmail API
-    * Google Gemini API
+* **APIs:** Google Gmail API, Google Gemini API, Slack API

 ## Setup & Installation